Richie McCaw: Playing style

 Not all agree with McCaw's playing style and many believe that he pushes the boundaries of legality.
-He has been labeled a "cheat" by both former South Africa coach Peter de Villiers and former Australian coach Bob Dwyer.
+He has been labelled a "cheat" by both former South Africa coach Peter de Villiers and former Australian coach Bob Dwyer.
 Longtime Springboks lock Victor Matfield said in 2010 that the referees let "him get away with murder" at the breakdown.
-Shortly after the 2011 Rugby World Cup Final, veteran France back-rower Imanol Harinordoquy criticised McCaw saying that "he played the whole match in our [Frances] camp."
+Shortly after the 2011 Rugby World Cup final, veteran France back-rower Imanol Harinordoquy criticised McCaw saying that "he played the whole match in our [Frances] camp."
 Former Australian coach Eddie Jones and flanker Phil Waugh say he does no more than any other good openside, but his skill at judging how the referee will interpret the breakdown is the main reason for his success.
 McCaw admits that he tests the referee early "to know what you can get away with" and that only an "idiot" would not adapt to their rulings.

 Teammate Aaron Mauger, along with many New Zealand fans, have suggested that McCaw's influence and playing style has made him a target for illegitimate play.
 International players Phil Waugh, Jamie Heaslip, Marcus Horan, Lote Tuqiri, Andy Powell, Dylan Hartley, Quade Cooper, Dean Greyling, Kevin McLaughlin and Scott Higginbotham have been accused of making "cheap shots" on McCaw.
 He has even been on the receiving end from his All Black teammates when playing for the Crusaders, with Neemia Tialata, Jerry Collins and Ali Williams becoming frustrated with his play.
 According to McCaw "what happens on the field stays on the field" and if he gets extra attention it is because he "must be doing something right".

 In 2012, Wallabies coach Robbie Deans and selectors wagered the potential returns in finishing games with two openside flankers on the field as a way to counter McCaw.
 In September 2012 after the All Blacks v South African Test in Dunedin, then South African coach Heyneke Meyer said that McCaw was the greatest rugby player the world has ever seen.
 Following the All Blacks win over Wallabies to claim their 3rd World Cup, All Blacks Coach Steve Hansen praised McCaw's and Dan Carter's career efforts, distinguishing McCaw from Carter:“Richie is the best All Black we have ever had and Dan is a close second,” said Hansen.
 “The only thing that separates them is Richie has played 148 matches at flanker, which is unheard of - you put your body on the line every time you go there.
 The challenge for the other guys now is to try and become as great as him and Dan.”